 If you’re one of the over three-quarters of solar households that get a standard feed-in tariff, you’re probably paying much more for the electricity you buy from the grid (up to 30c/kWh or higher) than what you get through your feed-in tariff.
 And, you might think this is pretty unfair.

 Why are some power company’s feed-in tariffs higher than others?

-Depending on the state, electricity companies are either regulated or recommended to provide a certain standard feed-in tariff by state governments.
+Depending on the state, electricity companies may be either regulated or recommended to provide a certain standard feed-in tariff by state governments.
 However, they can choose whether they give you the lowest rate, or above that.

 What does that mean in your state?

 - NSW: recommended range of 6 to 7.3c

 - SE QLD: power companies can choose their own rate